© Trafico Bazar

 A lot of people want to shop while here in the capital, but I assume most want local designs and originality.
 No one wants what they purchased halfway around the world to be available half a block away.

 I am admittedly not a shopaholic, but I have done a lot of research on shopping for other publications and for clients of mine coming to Mexico City.
 All the places below are independent shops or markets where you do some Mexico City shopping and find one-of-a-kind items, either designed by Mexican designers and craftspeople or from the Mexico of yesteryear.
-I am up for suggestions, so if I miss something send me an email or find me on Instagram and tell me where I screwed up.
+In Roma you can find a string of shops along the axis of Orizaba street with Colima and Tabasco.

 La Lagunilla Market – Centro Historico (Sundays Only)